Pearl and Rev. Paul H. Almquist '59: The Pursuit of Christian Educational Excellence Inspires Gifts of Time and Money

 In addition to donating financial resources, Paul helps Augsburg live out its vocation of serving its neighbors by visiting pastors in the community and finding out how Augsburg might help them.
 "So often people think of support as a one-way street," Paul says.
 "This is an opportunity to emphasize that the college is in support of the community as well."

 You can confidentially prepare a customized gift plan like Paul and Pearl's bequest by contacting Augsburg.
 Some plans provide annual income during your lifetime and others offer tax advantages.
 All of them offer a great sense of satisfaction that you have supported and encouraged Augsburg in educating students to live at the intersections of faith, learning and service.
-Contact Doug Scott at 612-330-1575 or 1-800-273-0617 or email@example.com to find out about opportunities such as endowed scholarship funds, unrestricted endowments and many more.
+Contact Amy Alkire at 612-330-1188 or firstname.lastname@example.org to find out about opportunities such as endowed scholarship funds, unrestricted endowments and many more.